 Clerk’s Office Now Open with New Safety Guidelines; Remote Services

-The Polk County Clerk of the Circuit Court & Comptroller is now open to the public.
-New guidelines are in place for individuals working and conducting business within the courthouse, as outlined in Administrative Order 1-53.3 issued by the Honorable Ellen S. Masters, Chief Judge of the 10th Judicial Circuit.
+The Polk County Clerk of the Circuit Court & Comptroller is open to the public.
+Guidelines are in place for individuals working and conducting business within the courthouse, as outlined in Administrative Order 1-53.3 issued by the Honorable Ellen S. Masters, Chief Judge of the 10th Judicial Circuit.

-Clerk services have resumed as normal with the following exceptions:
+Clerk services have resumed with the following exceptions:

 - Most court hearings will occur by Remote Appearance via Virtual Courtroom or Teleconference.
 Links to the virtual courtrooms are available on the 10th Judicial Circuit Court’s website at www.jud10.flcourts.org/.